opencomputeproject/onie/emulation/README-onie-vm.md

 This exists if emulation runs have been performed with the virtual usb drive, and UEFI BIOS as an emulation option

+#Emulation Tips
+    - X86 emulation will run the fastest on a host system where the user is a member of the KVM group, so that QEMU can use the host processor directly.
+        - If the emulation is occurring in a virtual environment already (say, a VirtualBox instance) then execution will proceed, but will be slower.
+    - ARM64 execution can be sped up by using the onie-vm.sh script's  `export-emulation` option to export the emulation files to an ARM64 system, where QEMU can take advantage of the host processor.
+In testing, a Raspberry Pi 4 performed about as well as a high-end x86PC performing emulation.

 # Examples
 ## Ways to run just a kernel (experimental, but useful for reference).